douyouzhe/system-design/case-study/ecommerce-platform/README.md

 <img src="/case-study/ecommerce-platform/store-class.jpg" width="400">
 </p>

-Another common practice is to add two timestamp columns to every table we designed even if you cannot think of any use case at this point of time: time_created and time_updated.
+Another common practice is to add two timestamp columns to every table we designed even if you cannot think of any use case at this point in time: time_created and time_updated.
 They are super useful when debugging and generating dashboards.

 Merchants can be further divided into large enterprises(LE) and small-and-medium enterprises(SME).
-LEs may have special requirement sometimes, such as inserting listings by batch or generating report with required format for accounting purpose.
+LEs may have special requirements sometimes, such as inserting listings by batch or generating reports with the required format for accounting purposes.

 As we all know, not all shop/catalog information is text-based, there will be plenty of media content such as images and even videos.
-We talked about storing media content in a blob storage as well as CDN in [the streaming platform design case](https://github.com/douyouzhe/system-design/tree/main/case-study/streaming-platform#user-upload-flow) so we will not cover the details here.
+We talked about storing media content in blob storage as well as CDN in [the streaming platform design case](https://github.com/douyouzhe/system-design/tree/main/case-study/streaming-platform#user-upload-flow) so we will not cover the details here.

 Any changes to the shop/catalog on our platform will be fed into an Elastic Search cluster to provide fuzzy search and type ahead capability for users.
-Of course this two components are decoupled using a message queue in between.
+Of course, these two components are decoupled using a message queue in between.

 -----------------------
 ### User Search Flow
-User will be able to search for Products/Stores via a search box.
-The Search box is powered by an Elastic Search cluster which consume any [CDC event](https://hevodata.com/learn/kafka-cdc/) we talked about earlier.
+Users will be able to search for Products/Stores via a search box.
+The Search box is powered by an Elastic Search cluster that consumes any [CDC event](https://hevodata.com/learn/kafka-cdc/) we talked about earlier.

-Sometimes the users will NOT be able make certain purchases because:
+Sometimes the users will NOT be able to make certain purchases because:
 - legal reasons, like age restriction or local laws
 - geographical reasons, like there is no way to ship the inventory to the end users
-- the product is only for some members or targeted promotion In this cases, it will be frustrating if the users can see the product but they cannot buy it and this is bad user experience.
+- the product is only for some members or targeted promotion In this case, it will be frustrating if the users can see the product but cannot buy it and this is a bad user experience.
 We want to have a service in place to filter out these products so that users can only see eligible products in the search results.
 This service is called Serviceability Service.

 After searching, users will either add the product to the cart for purchase or to the wishlist.
-We will a service/DB for each case and they are actually extremely similar from the design point of view.
+We will have a service/DB for each case and they are actually extremely similar from the design point of view.
 In terms of data structure and API specifications, they are both operations to some product references to the user's ID.
-Any operations (mostly additions to cart and wishlist, as well as the search history) provide us with valuable information about the user's profile, interests and shopping pattern, so we want to collect them by feeding them into Kafka and later consume by a spark streaming APP.
+Any operations (mostly additions to the cart and wishlist, as well as the search history) provide us with valuable information about the user's profile, interests, and shopping pattern, so we want to collect them by feeding them into Kafka and later consume them by a spark streaming APP.

 -----------------------
 ### User Purchase Flow
 Users can complete their orders for the products in their cart anytime.
 By clicking the checkout button, a few steps will be carried out.
 There could be some unbound external calls and it is not feasible to let the users wait.
-It makes more sense to return a success message after collecting all the input required then process the orders asynchronously.
-Of course we can send notification to the users for any order updates along the process if the users choose to.
+It makes more sense to return a success message after collecting all the input required and then processing the orders asynchronously.
+Of course, we can send notifications to the users for any order updates along the process if the users choose to.

-Inventory Service is responsible for checking the availability for products.
-The simplest way is using a non-negative constraints in the SQL database to make sure we do not oversell when there is not enough stocks.
-Of course there are more advance [algorithms and strategies](https://www.sortly.com/blog/what-are-the-3-major-inventory-management-techniques/) to find a balance between no-overselling and maximizing sales that we will not cover in details here.
+Inventory Service is responsible for checking the availability of products.
+The simplest way is using a non-negative constraint in the SQL database to make sure we do not oversell when there are not enough stocks.
+Of course, there are more advance [algorithms and strategies](https://www.sortly.com/blog/what-are-the-3-major-inventory-management-techniques/) to find a balance between no-overselling and maximizing sales that we will not cover in detail here.

 Pricing Service will return the final sale price for products after a series of adjustments.
 These adjustments are normally based on promotion codes, users' reward points deduction, bundle discounts and etc.

-We will then pull the users' address and payment information from our database if they already exist.
-Otherwise, users are always welcomed to provide them.
+We will then pull the users' addresses and payment information from our database if they already exist.
+Otherwise, users are always welcome to provide them.

-At this point of time, we have all the required information and we can create Order records via Order Service and redirect the users to a "success" page.
-What happened next are all considered as *offline* process.
+At this point in time, we have all the required information and we can create Order records via Order Service and redirect the users to a "success" page.
+What happened next is all considered an *offline* process.

-We can adopt both *push* and *pull* model for order processing depends on the merchants type(LE or SME) and their SLA requirements.
-The push model works in a way that every time a new orders is created, a order-created event will be pushed to all the stakeholders for further processing.
-For LEs, they normally prefer a pull model where a scheduled job will pull all the order created during a period of time and process them in a batch.
+We can adopt both the *push* and *pull* models for order processing depending on the merchant's type(LE or SME) and their SLA requirements.
+The push model works in a way that every time a new order is created, an order-created event will be pushed to all the stakeholders for further processing.
+For LEs, they normally prefer a pull model where a scheduled job will pull all the orders created during a period of time and process them in a batch.
 The scheduler can be set using [Apache Airflow](https://airflow.apache.org/).

-Now, for the actual payment processing and shipping details, normally they should not be covered in any interview since it deviated from the topic too much and they alone can be another design question.
-In general, we can integrated with external service provider for some components, like [Shippo](https://goshippo.com/integrations) for shipping and [PayPal](https://www.paypal.com/c2/webapps/mpp/merchant) for payments by using their SDKs or APIs.
+Now, for the actual payment processing and shipping details, normally they should not be covered in any interview since they deviated from the topic too much and they alone can be another design question.
+In general, we can integrate with external service providers for some components, like [Shippo](https://goshippo.com/integrations) for shipping and [PayPal](https://www.paypal.com/c2/webapps/mpp/merchant) for payments by using their SDKs or APIs.

 Shippo SDK Example:

 ```
-Shippo.setApiKey('<API_TOKEN>');
+Shippo.setApiKey('');

 // To Address
-HashMap<String, Object> addressToMap = new HashMap<String, Object>();
+HashMap addressToMap = new HashMap();
 addressToMap.put("name", "Mr Hippo");
 addressToMap.put("company", "Shippo");
 addressToMap.put("street1", "215 Clayton St.");